 - Do we need to litigate?

 Most legal issues take several months to resolve.
-That pressure combined with the stress of a separation may be overwhelming.
+That pressure combined with the stress of separation may be overwhelming.
 Our Melbourne Family Lawyers are understanding and responsive, so give them a call on 1300 038 223 to discuss your separation.

 The process for determining who gets what after a relationship has ended is a complex one that involves a five-step process.
 The includes assessing the financial and non-financial contributions of each party as well as their future needs.